In Japan, belonging to groups is very important.

 Also, find ways to simplify your English.
 Instead of saying "the vast majority of the population," say "most people."
 Cut out idioms and slang.

 Pay attention to what English words Japanese people substitute.
 For example, you might hear "these days" instead of "recently" because of the tricky "l" and "r" sounds.
-I've heard the the phrase "I could notice" used instead of "I've noticed."
+I've heard the phrase "I could notice" used instead of "I've noticed."
 Tailoring your English to these uncommon (but not incorrect) phrases can help you make yourself understood.

 Misunderstandings are going to happen.
 If something causes you offense, try and press pause on your internal defense mechanism (easier said than done).
 Try and remember, 99% of the time, Japanese people are not trying to offend or make you uncomfortable.